Skip to Main Content

 • The easiest way to find information in Halsbury's is by browsing.
 But if you do need to search, it is best to start by limiting your search to Table of Contents only.

-• Lexis Advance Pacific allows you to save shortcuts to resources that you regularly use.
-From the main page, go to Publications and click on the item to bring up a menu, then click on Save publication to Favourites to bookmark it.
+• Lexis+ Australia allows you to save shortcuts to resources that you regularly use.
+From the main page, go to Publications and search or browse for your preferred publication, then click on the pin icon to save it.
+Resources marked in this way will be available in the MyPins tab located on the home page.

 Dictionaries